dragon-dune/dragon-dune/docs/README.md

 1. If they current player is the Goblins, they may disband some or all of the units in one territory.
 2. The current player may remove five units from the players graveyard.
-3. The current player may conscript up to 2 units from the bank onto any territory where they already have a unit.
+3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.
 4. The current player may hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is